OGL in the news

 Alison Murray with her smile back: Sampling was done and well done.

-I never was able before that to fly and touch a propeller at the same time.
+C-130.
+Fist time I fly and touch a propeller at the same time.

 Large dune on the North side of Lake Vida